C-2022SH/unity-functions/README.md

 # unity-functions
-- algorithms and functions I used in Unity
+- algorithms and functions made for Unity